 It has been an exciting start to the school year with a Youth Parliament Vote.
 All school pupils were able to electronically vote for issues they felt should be discussed at the next Youth Parliament held in The House Of Commons.
 The results from the vote showed that the key topic that our young people wanted parliament to discuss was votes at 16.
 Well done to everyone who voted and many thanks to the ‘Youth Parliament’ team.

 This year’s Student Voice team has now been elected by form ballots.
 Welcome to the new team!
 Our first order of business was to vote for a new chair person to lead the meetings and a secretary to take minutes.
-Many congratulations to Keris Inman for being re-elected as the Student Voice chair and new from year 7 the team welcomes Kodie Radcliffe as the new secretary.
-Well done to you both.

 - Our team have already highlighted some projects they would like to further discuss: